Myosotis × cinerascens: Description

 Myosotis × cinerascens plants are single rosettes that cluster together to form loose clumps or tufts.
 The rosette leaves have petioles 10–18 mm long.
 The rosette leaf blades are 4–26 mm long by 3–8 mm wide (length: width ratio 1.3–3.6: 1), usually oblanceolate or narrowly obovate, widest above the middle, with an obtuse apex.
 Both surfaces and the edges of the leaf are densely covered in appressed, straight to flexuous, antrorse (forward-facing) hairs that are oriented mostly parallel to the mid vein.
 Each rosette has 1–11 erect, once-branched ebracteate inflorescences that are up to 230 mm long and are bifurcating in an open forked 'V' shape near the tips.
 The cauline leaves are up to 16 per inflorescence and are similar to the rosette leaves but smaller with shorter petioles, and decrease in size and become sessile toward the tip.
 Each inflorescence has up to 64 flowers, each borne on a pedicel up to 3 mm long at fruiting, and each without a bract.
 The calyx is about 4 mm long at flowering and 4–7 mm long at fruiting, lobed to one-third to one-half its length, and densely covered in antrorse hairs that are appressed to patent and flexuous, or patent to erect and hooked.
 The corolla is white, up to 5 mm in diameter, with a cylindrical tube, petals that are broadly ovate, very broadly ovate, or very broadly obovate, and small scales alternating with the petals.
 The stamens are about 6 mm long (measured from the base of the calyx to the anther tips).
 The anthers are partly exserted with the tips only surpassing the scales.
 The four smooth, shiny, medium brown nutlets are 1.9–2.4 mm long by 1.0–1.2 mm wide and narrowly ovoid or ovoid in shape.

 The chromosome number of M. × cinerascens is unknown.

 The pollen of M. × cinerascens is unknown.

 It flowers and fruits from December–February.

 Distribution and habitat

-Myosotis × cinerascens is a forget-me-not endemic to the area of Canterbury, New Zealand, found on limestone debris or shingle from 700–800 m ASL.
+Myosotis × cinerascens is a forget-me-not endemic to the area of Canterbury, New Zealand, found on limestone debris or shingle from 700 to 800 m ASL.
 It is considered to be an obligate calcicole (as Myosotis cinerascens).
 It has only been collected a handful of times in a specific area (Castle Hill and Broken River area, historically known as Trelissick Basin).
 Although most specimens are historic, the most recent collection is from 1995 (AK 222309) which is furthermore a mixed sheet that also contains M. traversii subsp. cantabrica.